CaSToRC-CyI/isc2024-tutorial/gpt-fast/README.md

 ```sh
 $ scp Grete:/user/<name>/<username>/isc2024-tutorial/gpt-fast/combined_plot.jpg /local/path/to/download/in
 ```
-where name (kursXXX) and username (uXXXXXX) should be displayed on the paper provided at the start of the tutorial.
+where name (kursXXX) and username (uXXXXXX) can be found on the paper provided at the start of the tutorial.

 ## Running the Compiled Version
 ```sh